 It is not uncommon for people with opioid addictive disorders to also have mental illnesses.
 The most common co-occurring disorders are mood disorders, like depression, and anxiety disorders.
 Other co-occurring disorders that are possible with OxyContin addiction are attention deficit hyperactivity disorder, eating disorders, schizophrenia, narcissistic personality disorder, and borderline personality disorder.

 OxyContin Addiction Treatment and Prognosis

 Detox is the first step in OxyContin addiction treatment, but it is not the only step.
 A person who has gone through detox will still struggle to avoid using the drug again and may have relapses.
-Ongoing treatment can be effective in minimizing relapses, and that treatment often includes both medication and various types of therapy.
+Ongoing treatment can be effective in minimizing relapses, including both medication and various types of therapy.

-OxyContin and opioid addiction is one type of substance dependence that can be effectively managed with medications, although it is recommended that this medical treatment be combined with therapy.
+OxyContin and opioid addiction is one type of substance dependence that can be effectively managed with medications, but additional therapy is recommended.
 Medications like buprenorphine can be used to treat the symptoms of withdrawal, which in turn can prevent someone from relapsing to get relief.
 Vivitrol is a drug that can be taken in pill or injection form and can prevent relapse by blocking the action of opioids in the brain.

 Research shows that the use of medications along with individualized treatment and behavioral therapies can effectively treat addiction to opioids like OxyContin.
 There is also evidence that remaining in treatment for at least three months is necessary for a positive prognosis.
 If patients commit to residential OxyContin addiction treatment, work with therapists, get good social support, and use medications that are effective, they can successfully stop using OxyContin and minimize the likelihood of future relapses.